 Radon is measured in picocuries per liter of air (pCi/L).
 A pCi is a measure of radioactive decay.
 According to the EPA, radon levels of 4 pCi/L or higher warrant immediate action to address the issue in your home.

 What happens if you’ve found high levels of radon in your home?
 First, don’t panic.
 Radon is everywhere and fixing a radon problem is relatively straightforward.
-According to the Montana Department of Environmental Quality (DEQ), one out of every 15 homes in the U.S. has a radon problem.
+One out of every 15 homes in the U.S. has a radon problem.

 There are several methods a contractor can use to lower radon levels in your home.
 Some techniques prevent radon from entering your home while others reduce levels after radon has entered.
 Homes are generally categorized according to their foundation design.